-The letter of resignation does not need to address any specific points but must set out the effective date of termination of the contract.To ensure that your notice is received on time and before the end of the month, it is advisable to send your letter by registered post or to hand deliver it.
+The letter of resignation does not need to address any specific points but must set out the effective date of termination of the contract.To ensure that your notice is received on time and before the end of the month, you are advised to send your letter by registered post or to hand-deliver it.

-Once your resignation has been handed in, your employer is required to provide you with a work certificate at the end of your notice period.
+Once you have handed in your resignation, your employer is required to provide you with a work certificate at the end of your notice period.

-In terms of the content, a work certificate is generally not negative, but it goes without saying that an absence of superlatives or kind words about you may suggest some shortcomings to a prospective employer.
-It is therefore important to be exemplary throughout your employment and not to neglect the last few days at the risk of having a less glowing work certificate.
+In terms of content, a work certificate is generally not negative, but it goes without saying that an absence of superlatives or kind words about you may suggest some shortcomings to a prospective employer.
+It is therefore important to show outstanding behaviour throughout your employment and not to neglect the last few days as you risk having a less glowing work certificate.

 In principle, the certificate must comment on the quality of the work done as well as the employee’s behaviour.
-On the one hand, it should be formulated in a benevolent manner while also being comprehensive and truthful.
+It should be formulated in a kind manner while also being comprehensive and truthful.
 It should mention any negative points if they are important.
 At the employee’s express request, the certificate may cover only the nature and duration of the employment relationship.

 Work certificates are systematically requested by prospective employers.
-Its importance is such that an employer can legally bring a claim against the previous employer if the latter failed to mention in the work certificate a predisposition that could be detrimental to the new employer.
+Their importance is such that an employer can legally bring a claim against the previous employer if the latter failed to mention a predisposition in the work certificate that could be detrimental to the new employer.

-If you change manager or role during your contract, it is quite normal to request an interim certificate from the HR department.
+If you change managers or positions during your contract, it is quite usual to request an interim certificate from the HR department.

-When you arrive from abroad as an expat for your first job in Switzerland, you will not be in position to furnish a work certificate since this practice is specific to the Swiss market.
-You could ask your employer for a reference or similar, something that is more common to the international labour market.
-This may reassure a prospective employer about your skills.You have the right to control the content of your work certificate and the possibility of notifying your future former employer of omissions that have a significant impact on the final content.
+When you arrive from abroad as an expat for your first job in Switzerland, you will not be in a position to furnish a work certificate since this practice is specific to the Swiss market.
+You could ask your employer for a reference or similar document, something that is more common to the international labour market.
+This may reassure a prospective employer about your skills.You have the right to review the content of your work certificate and the option of notifying your future former employer of omissions that could have a significant impact on the final content.

 Conditions and benefits

-Before you accept an offer from a new employer, it is vital to clarify and compare the benefits you will receive.
-There is the salary of course but other less obvious conditions can offer a real long-term bonus.
+Before you accept an offer from a new employer, it is crucial to clarify and compare the benefits you will receive.
+There is the salary of course but other less obvious conditions can be a real long-term advantage.

-Examples include the BVG (2nd pillar) where the employer's share can vary by a factor of two, contributions towards health insurance premiums, subsistence costs or other expenses related to your role.
+Examples include the BVG (second pillar) where the employer's share can as much as double, contributions towards health insurance premiums, subsistence costs or other expenses related to your position.

-It is also necessary to take into account the possibilities of teleworking or the number of paid holidays.
+You should also take into account the possibilities of teleworking or the number of paid holidays.
 It is a matter of weighing up the pros and cons so as not to lose out if you do change jobs.